-All the accrued data is stored in non-volatile Eeprom memory and is accomplished on engine shut when the Ng speed $\leq 30\%$.
+All the accrued data is stored in non-volatile memory and is accomplished on engine shut when the Ng speed $\leq 30\%$ .

-When the red "reset" button is pressed, the newly updated Ng and Np totals are re-saved and the Ng and Np "Flt", Ng Max and Ng and Np "Ops" will reset to zero.
+When the red "reset" button is pressed and released 3 times, the newly updated Ng and Np totals are re-saved and the Ng and Np "Flt", Ng Max, Ng and Np "Ops" and both (Clock) Flight and Run time will reset to zero.
 The black "screen" button changes the screens between the first and second data screen.

-NOTE: With the collective interface installed, the cycle counter uses a single computer input for both the red "reset" button and the collective up signal functions.
+NOTE: The cycle counter uses a single computer input for both the red "reset" button and the collective up signal functions.
 When the engine is running, the input controls the flight time with the collective up signal via our supplied external relay as part of the installed kit.
 When N1 is < 30% it reverts to a reset function.
 If the collective micro switch is out of adjustment and still producing a signal when the collective is down, then when N1 < 30% it immediately resets the counter.
 You might notice the second screen totals increasing in cycles with nothing showing on the first screen.

-When running the engine and the collective is full down, check the Flight time on the second screen totals shows (OFF).
+When running the engine and the collective is full down, check the Flight time on the second data screen shows (OFF).
 Raise the collective and confirm it then shows (ON).
 If it does not, then the collective micro switch needs to be looked at.

-All saved data is re-loaded from the non-volatile Eeprom when the engine starts and Ng $\geq 30\%$ plus 5 seconds.
+All saved data is re-loaded from the non-volatile memory when the engine is started and Ng $\geq 30\%$ plus 5 seconds.

-28V DC power is provided via a dedicated 2 conductor, twisted and shielded wire and via a 1-amp circuit breaker.
+28V DC power is provided via a dedicated 2 conductor, twisted and shielded wire and via a 2 amp circuit breaker.